 Why does my car jerk when shifting gears?

-Jerking often points to failing solenoids, dirty fluid, or clutch issues.
+Jerking usually indicates faulty shift solenoids, dirty transmission fluid, or worn clutch components.